MannLabs/CKG/docs/source/intro/getting-started-with-docker.rst

 .. warning:: This requires Docker to be previously installed (https://docs.docker.com/engine/install/).
 Notice that the installation in Unix systems is a bit different than in Windows or MacOS, check the instructions for your specific distribution (https://docs.docker.com/engine/install/#server).

+.. warning:: Building the container requires **~280Gb of disk space**.
+The image takes ~120Gb but during the building process you will need around 280Gb of disk space available (loading the database dump takes quite a bit of disk temporarily).

 To run the Docker, simply:

 1. Clone CKG’s repository: https://github.com/MannLabs/CKG